TheLightWay/libminc/README.md

 $ sudo make uninstall
 ```

+### libminc doesn't support your platform?
+If you want support for your platform:
+ 1. add support yourself, see `platform/README.md`
+ 2. request support (aprilkahny@gmail.com)

 # I am not a professional
 Do not think this is better code than glibc or any other implementation.
 I am stupid.
 This is an honest attempt, and it would take a long time before it becomes an honest replacement for any established library.